hialan/electron-window-manager/README.md

 # electron-window-manager
-A window manager and message dispatcher for Electron
+A window manager and message dispatcher for [Electron](http://electron.atom.io/).

 ## Demo & Example